KDE/craft-blueprints-kde/README.md

 # Branches

-- `master`: update to existing stuff goes here
+- `master`: update to existing stuff goes here (only supports Qt6)
 - `dev`: ... unless it has chance of breaking everything and the kitchen sink then it goes here.
 Also, new caches go here.
+Only supports Qt6.
+- `qt5-lts`: branch to continue support for Qt5, no major updates are expected here